blurrycontour/zuul-gerrit/doc/source/admin/components.rst

       Base URL on which the websocket service is exposed, if different than the base URL of the web app.

+   .. attr:: graphite_url

+      Base URL on which a graphite is running.

    .. attr:: static_cache_expiry
       :default: 3600